OleksiyRudenko/dev-env/README.md

 #### Global git helpers
- * Edit `.gitignore` adding directory name your favourite IDE creates under project directory and you don't want to get tracked
+ * Edit `.gitignore` adding directory name your favourite IDE creates under project directory that you don't want to get tracked
  * Copy `.gitignore` to your $HOME
  * You will need `git config --global core.excludesfile ~/.gitignore` for the above to work (already available in `git-helper.sh`)
- * Study `git-helper.sh`, try commands assigned to aliases on some of your repos to see what those do; edit your credentials.
+ * Study `git-helper.sh`, try commands assigned to aliases on some of your repos to see what those do.
    Some of aliases:
    - `sync-master-upstream` - updates local `master` and `origin/master`
      with `upstream/master`